Frank Beresford (footballer)

-Frank Beresford (8 October 1910 − 1974) was an English footballer who played as an inside left with Doncaster Rovers, Preston North End, Luton Town, Crystal Palace, Carlisle United and Bradford City in the Football League.
+Francis E. Beresford (8 October 1910 − 1974) was an English footballer who played as an inside left with Doncaster Rovers, Preston North End, Luton Town, Crystal Palace, Carlisle United and Bradford City in the Football League.

 Born in Doncaster, he played for local side Owston Park Rangers before moving to play with Division 3 North side Doncaster Rovers in 1931.

 Playing career

 Doncaster Rovers

 His debut, and only League appearance of the season, was on 10 October 1931 in a 3–1 home victory over Halifax Town.
 It was the following season he made his way into the team playing 29 games, scoring 5 goals in the FA Cup and League.
 His last game was on 17 February 1934 against Barrow.

 Altogether, Beresford scored 11 goals in 62 games for Doncaster.

 Preston North End

 In February 1934, he was signed by Division 2 club Preston North End who at that time had Bill Shankly playing for them.
 Preston were promoted and Beresford played in the First Division, losing his place after a while.